aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/1-guardDuty-protection-for-eks/eks-audit-logs/setup-eventbridge-and-sns/index.en.md

 ---
-title : "Setup EventBridge and SNS" weight : 23
+title: "Setup EventBridge and SNS"
+weight: 23
 ---

 In this section we will look at how to be notified for any findings detected by Amazon GuardDuty in your EKS cluster.
 To do this, we will create an Amazon EventBridge rule to filter specific Amazon GuardDuty Kubernetes events and send messages to an Amazon SNS topic, which has an email subscription to get an automated email notification.

 We will start by creating the Amazon SNS topic and subscribe it with your email address.

 :::::tabs{variant="container"}